HB9HBO/FreeDATA-macOS/README.md

 % xcode-select --install
 ```
 Download the required MacPorts version from the link above and install it as usual.
 (Double click the pkg and follow the instructions)
+If you have the Terminal open, please close it completely [command+q] to make shure that the MacPorts environment is loaded.

 #### Short Homebrew installation instructions